AgregoreWeb/agregore-browser/README.md

 Other notes:
 - To debug extensions, run `yarn debug` to have devtools opened for their background pages
 - If you're interested in a CLI for these protocols, check out [curld](https://github.com/Lohn/curld) `cURL for Distributed Web`.
 That project supports the same protocols as Agregore, but in a terminal way.
+- To download the latest versions of ArchiveWeb.page or Ublock Origin, run `yarn download-extennsions`